DanialArab/Docker/README.md

 side note: all the files from the **current directory**, which is the root directory of our app, will be copied/added, since Docker engine does not have access to any files or directories outside the current directory.

+so my updated Dockerfile is:

+        FROM node:14.16.0-alpine:3
+        WORKDIR /app
+        COPY . .

 let's rebuild our image:

         docker build -t react-app .